mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 2022 was a hard year &mdash; certainly my hardest since going off on my own.
 I wasn't miserable, but I can't say I _loved_ it.

 The biggest stressor was never feeling like I was on solid ground.
 We were always racing to locate a component or complete a manufacture before we ran out of our existing stock.
-In scaling up, we hit lots of new manufacturing issues we'd never experienced before, and fixing them was often complex and expensive.
+In scaling up, we hit lots of new manufacturing issues we'd never experienced before, and fixing them was often complicated and expensive.
 We got through it, and there were only a handful of days that I had to mark any product as sold out, but it was stressful.

 That said, there were certainly many things to appreciate about the year.
 I had a relatively small amount of time for writing and software development, but I'm proud of the small amount I produced.
 Expanding the TinyPilot organization and figuring out how teams work together grew my skills as a manager.
 It's been gratifying to see the team grow in their roles and expand their skills as the company evolves.